Nick Senzel Player Props: Reds vs. White Sox

 Nick Senzel At The Plate

-- Senzel is batting .288 with two doubles, three home runs and seven walks.
+- Senzel is hitting .286 with two doubles, three home runs and seven walks.

-- Senzel has driven home a run in eight games this year (42.1%), including more than one RBI in 15.8% of his games and producing three or more of his team's runs on one occasion..
+- Senzel has driven home a run in nine games this year (45.0%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.